bitcoin/bitcoin/doc/bu-xthin-protocol.md

 transaction hashes in the Orphan Cache and then add them to our filter one by one.
 The process is very fast and takes just a few milliseconds even for a large memory pool.
 Once the bloom filter is created, it is appended to the `GET_XTHIN` message before being sent.

-Once the receving node receives the `GET_XTHIN` message is removes the filter and stores it in memory as part of the CNode data structure.
+Once the receiving node receives the `GET_XTHIN` message is removes the filter and stores it in memory as part of the CNode data structure.

         CBloomFilter* pThinBlockFilter;